civicrm/civicrm-dev-docs/docs/api/v4/architecture.md

 1. Store the parameters of the API call.
     - Every `protected` class var is considered a parameter (unless it starts with an underscore).
-    - The `$version` parameter refers to the api version (4) and cannot be changed.
+    - The `$version` parameter refers to the API version (4) and cannot be changed.
     - The `$_entityName` and `$_actionName` vars are set when the Action object is constructed (by the Entity class factory fn, see above).
 The underscore makes them hidden parameters as they cannot be changed.
     - Adding a `protected` var to your Action named e.g. `$thing` will automatically:
         - Provide a getter/setter (via `__call` MagicMethod) named `getThing()` and `setThing()`.
-        - Expose the param in the Api Explorer (be sure to add a doc-block as it displays in the help panel).
+        - Expose the param in the API Explorer (be sure to add a doc-block as it displays in the help panel).
         - Require a value for the param if you add the `@required` annotation.

 2. Define a `_run()` function to execute the call and return the results.